5 Best Putting Mats in Golf (2025 Recap)

 2. PuttOut AirBreak: Best for Breaking Putts

-The PuttOUT AirBreak is a new innovate putting mat designed to simulate realistic breaking putts in the comfort of your home.
-Featuring eight adjustable points, it allows golfers to create various slopes, including up to 7.5% side slopes and 3% uphill or downhill gradients, enhancing your ability to practice a wide range of putts.
+Featuring eight adjustable points, it allows you to create various slopes like you'd face on the course.
+Including up to 7.5% side slopes and 3% uphill or downhill gradients, enhancing your ability to practice a wide range of putts.

 The mat measures approximately eight feet in length and includes an automatic ball return system, making repetitive practice sessions more efficient.
 Its lightweight and foldable design ensures easy storage and portability, catering to golfers seeking a versatile and practical training aid.